 YOUR SUCCESS IS OUR PRIORITY

-Our students work across the industry as VFX Artists, Directors, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and much more besides.
-Below are just some of the companies they’ve gone on to work for.
+Our graduates work across the industry as VFX Artists, Directors, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and many more besides.
+Below are just some of the companies they’ve gone onto work for.

 Marcus Markou released Papadopoulos & Sons himself in April 2013 grossing £40,000 on the opening weekend in 13 Cineworld cinemas.
 Since then the film has been acquired by the BBC and been released in Germany across 100 screens.